mrjones2014/dash.nvim/README.md

 - `keyword` -- the keyword (if there was one) on the query that returned this result
 - `query` -- the full query that returned this result

-If no items are returned from querying Dash, it will return a single item with an extra key, `fallback = true`.
+If no items are returned from querying Dash, it will return a single item with an extra key, `is_fallback = true`.
 The table will look something like the following:

 ```lua
 {